-CSR is the responsibility of an organisation for the impacts of its decisions and activities on society and the environment.
-Corporate Social Responsibility (CSR) goes beyond philanthropy.
-Child focused CSR contributes to sustainable development, including health and the welfare of children.
-It also takes into account the expectations of children and their family as stake-holders.
+Corporate social responsibility (CSR) goes beyond philanthropy.
+Child-focused CSR contributes to sustainable development, including the health and the welfare of children.
+It also takes into account the expectations of children and their family as stakeholders.